hashicorp/terraform-provider-aws/website/docs/r/instance.html.markdown

 ## Tag Guide

-Here's a breakdown of the five types of tags you might encounter relative to an `aws_instance`:
+These are the five types of tags you might encounter relative to an `aws_instance`:

 1. **Instance tags**: Applied to instances but not to `ebs_block_device` and `root_block_device` volumes.
 2. **Default tags**: Applied to the instance and to `ebs_block_device` and `root_block_device` volumes.